Brett Sutton (doctor): Public health career

 Throughout the 2010s, Sutton served in public health roles relating to communicable disease at the Department of Health and Human Services of Victoria.
 In March 2019 he was appointed Chief Health Officer.

 As Chief Health Officer during the COVID-19 pandemic, Sutton provided public health advice to the state government in response to the virus and used emergency powers under the Public Health and Wellbeing Act 2008 to impose restrictions and lockdowns in Victoria.
 After the virus had re-entered the community through leaks in the hotel quarantine system, Melbourne faced the longest-lasting and strictest restrictions seen in Australia, with a 112-day lockdown imposed in Melbourne during the second half of 2020, and a night time curfew and 5 km travel limit.
 These measures were ultimately successful, with restrictions being removed towards the end of 2020 as Victoria achieved elimination of the virus from the community.

 Sutton gave evidence at an inquiry investigating the leak of the virus from hotel quarantine into the community.
 He said that it was "astounding" that he was excluded from the process to plan the hotel quarantine system and said he had no knowledge that private security were being used in the system until reading about it in the media in May 2020.
 The inquiry found that the leak into the community was caused by poorly trained private security guards and poor cleaning and training procedures, but was unable to determine who commissioned the use of private security.

-Throughout the pandemic, Sutton has appeared regularly at press conferences with the premier and other ministers.
+Throughout the pandemic, Sutton appeared regularly at press conferences with the premier and other ministers.
 As a result, he became a public face of the Victorian Government response to the virus.

 Sutton was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to the people of Victoria through public health administration and governance, and to medicine".
 This was met with criticism by 3AW's Mornings host Tom Elliott, who said he was "horrified" when he discovered Sutton would be receiving the honour, citing the ongoing detrimental effects associated with Melbourne's COVID-19 lockdowns.